LimaBruno/personal-blog/README.md

   Bruno's Blog
 </h1>

-##How`s it going?
+##How's it going?
-Nice to meet you, my name`s Bruno Lima 😄.
+Nice to meet you, my name's Bruno Lima 😄.
 I'm a System Analyst and welcome my blog.
 That's about technology wold 🖥️.
 I'm passionate about technology and I believe that one of the compositions of my oxygen is made up of binary digits! ❤️

 ##Languages and Tools:
 <p align="left">